Ana Maria Pacheco: Career

 Pacheco's work commonly focuses on travel, often with themes exploring fantasy and the supernatural.
 Regular examples include Brazilian legends, Mythology, Christian mysticism, and Medieval satire.
 Her artworks depict narratives that are discovered by the viewer through their experience of looking, specifically playing on their curiosity to arouse their interest and imagination.
 Her work is also a reflection on humanity, explaining that her "art shows us how vulnerable we are ".
 She claims that her biggest influence is O Aleijadinho.

 Pacheco is best known for her multi-figure groups of polychrome sculptures carved from wood.
 These are typically exhibited as installation pieces and include Man and his Sheep (Birmingham Museum and Art Gallery) and Dark Night of the Soul (1999), created during her residency at the National Gallery, London as a response to The Martyrdom of Saint Sebastian by the Pollaiuolo brothers.

 Pacheco (with a team of two helpers) produced a large figure in yellow limestone for the Stoke-on-Trent National Garden Festival of 1986.

 Pacheco was the first sculptor Associate Artist at the National Gallery in London between 1997 and 2000.
-The exhibition Ana Maria Pacheco: New Painting and Sculpture toured the UK after display at the National Gallery from 29th September 1999 to 9th January 2000.
+The exhibition Ana Maria Pacheco: New Painting and Sculpture toured the UK after display at the National Gallery from 29 September 1999 to 9 January 2000.

 In 2015 Pacheco's work was displayed in four simultaneous exhibitions across venues in Norwich.
 The exhibitions were curated by Keith Roberts for the Norfolk Contemporary Art Society in association with Pratt Contemporary.
 The exhibitions were displayed at The GALLERY, Norwich University of the Arts, Norwich Cathedral, Norwich Castle Museum & Art Gallery, and The Cathedral of St John the Baptist.
-On discussing the exhibitions, Roberts said “Ana’s art encompasses large and enduring themes; violence, journeys, death, love, transformation and metamorphosis reflect her high seriousness, but at the same time her work is neither pompous nor devoid of humour."
+On discussing the exhibitions, Roberts said "Ana’s art encompasses large and enduring themes; violence, journeys, death, love, transformation and metamorphosis reflect her high seriousness, but at the same time her work is neither pompous nor devoid of humour."

 Dispersing the Night was an exhibition at Salisbury Cathedral curated by Jacquiline Creswell in association with Pratt Contemporary which included Pacheco's work.
-The exhibition opened on the 23rd July 2017.
+The exhibition opened on 23 July 2017.
 It was at this exhibition that Pacheco's work Be Aware was first publicly displayed.
-On the exhibition, Creswell said: '“The theme of the exhibition is hope, an optimistic attitude, and a firm belief in the positive side of human nature along with its power to drive the darkness from our lives....
+On the exhibition, Creswell said: '"The theme of the exhibition is hope, an optimistic attitude, and a firm belief in the positive side of human nature along with its power to drive the darkness from our lives....
 Ana Maria’s work makes us aware of our vulnerability as well as illuminating our humanity.
-It allows us to reflect on the way we frail, brave humans deal with our journey of life, its many contradictions and dimensions of reality – the imperfectability of existence.”'
+It allows us to reflect on the way we frail, brave humans deal with our journey of life, its many contradictions and dimensions of reality – the imperfectability of existence."'